Iftah Ya Simsim: Relaunch

-After a 25-year hiatus, the show was relaunched in September 2015, appearing on nine regional stations with Abu Dhabi Al Emarat TV and Sharjah TV among them but they only use Numberkids 1, 2, 3, 4 and 5.
+After a 25-year hiatus, the show was relaunched in September 2015, appearing on nine regional stations.
 At the time of the re-launch the show was expected to reach 45 million viewers.
-The production was a collaboration between the Abu Dhabi Education Council, twofour54, the Arab Bureau of Education for the Gulf States and Bedia Media.
-Along with live shows at schools, the show interacted with fans by means of Facebook, a YouTube channel, and Instagram accounts.
+Along with live shows at schools, the show interacted with fans through Facebook, a YouTube channel, and Instagram accounts.
 The show announced its focus on regional traditions, culture, values, customs, and manners with the characters speaking in classical Arabic.

-The much loved character No'man the camel and the bird muppet Melsoon returned for the new run.
-They were joined by new muppets: "Shams, a quick witted 6-year-old girl who is full of energy and loves to express herself" and "cute Gargour (Grover), a special resident on Iftah Ya Simsim who provides his trademark zaniness, comic chaos and a unique perspective on the world."
-Six puppeteers were involved with season one: Abdullah Kassem, Asma Alshamsi, Natheer Khawaldeh, Maher Mozawak, Noura Sadaka, and Michel Jabali.
-Actors appearing on the show with the muppets included Abdulla Rafa (in the role of Rashid) and Fatma Al Taei (as Amal).
-The educational content of the show is directed by the Educational Advisory Committee and the representatives of the Arab Bureau of Education for the Gulf States (ABEGS).

-In 2017, the show launched a special, 12-minute version of the show for the month of Ramadan.
-Thirty episodes were produced and regularly feature Super Grover 2.0, Elmo's Game Show, Cookie's Crumby Pictures, and segments from the Dream, Save, Do campaign, as well as interviews with children.

-In February 2017 Bidaya Media started production on season two of the relaunch of Iftah Ya Simsim, Noura Sadaka and Natheer Khawaldeh didn't come back for the new season.
+In February 2017, Bidaya Media started production on season two of the relaunch of Iftah Ya Simsim, Noura Sadaka and Natheer Khawaldeh did not return for the new season.
 In addition, two new Muppets were introduced to the cast, Ka'aki (Cookie Monster) and Elmo.
-Puppeteer and Voice actor Ammar Sabban was hired to replace Natheer Khawaldeh as Gargour and was also chosen to play Ka'aki, and Abdullah Rafa also joined the puppeteer team to play Elmo.
+Puppeteer and voice actor Ammar Sabban was hired to replace Natheer Khawaldeh as Gargour and was also chosen to play Ka'aki, and Abdullah Rafa also joined the puppeteer team to play Elmo.

-The third and final season premiered in May 2019 with 52 episodes.
-The show was succeeded by Ahlan Simsim in 2020.